anindo78/anindo78/README.md

 - ⚡ Fun fact: ...
 -->

-I am an economist by education, but spent years in analytics and data sciences with retail & cpg companies.
+I am an economist by education, but spent years in analytics and data sciences with banks, retail & cpg companies.
 I love econometric modeling, causal inference and machine learning.
 I love Python & I would say I am _"medium"_ proficient in Python.
 I am currently building my expertise in software engineering.

 - 🔭 I’m currently working on some personal python, play around with LLMs / Agents, Causal inference and Statistical Analysis